 The family already owns the building and they have hired a director.
 However, they are still raising money to finish renovations that will bring the building up to code.
-That includes installing sprinklers and fire walls and putting in new carpet and paint.

 Meanwhile, they have applied for status as a not-for-profit agency and expect to get approval.